camallen/sidekiq-err/README.md

-# sidekiq_status
+# sidekiq-r

 Status of your sidekiq system - useful for Kubernetes Liveness probes

-This gem provides a binary `sidekiq_status` to enumerate the state of a running sidekiq system.
+This gem provides a binary `sidekiq-r` to enumerate the state of a running sidekiq system.

 Heavily inspired by `sidekiqctl`, sadly removed in [sidekiq v6](https://github.com/mperham/sidekiq/blob/74ccba6c68b1df31d615991fb2749fc19de8fbf7/bin/sidekiqctl) - RIP.